Language selection

 Reason to believe

-(a) legislative provisions such as specific origin, tariff classification, or value for duty provisions that are prima facie (i.e., at first sight), evident (i.e., obvious, apparent), and transparent (i.e., clear, self-explanatory).
-For detailed examples of prima facie, evident, and transparent legislative provisions, refer to the Appendix;
+1. legislative provisions, such as specific origin, tariff classification, or value for duty provisions that are prima facie (i.e., at first sight), evident (i.e., obvious, apparent), and transparent (i.e., clear, self-explanatory).
+For detailed examples of prima facie, evident, and transparent legislative provisions, refer to the Appendix: Prima facie, evident, and transparent legislative provisions;

-(b) formal assessment documents (e.g., detailed adjustment statements) issued by the CBSA to the importer, relating to the imported goods, such as determinations (other than deemed determinations), re-determinations, further re-determinations, etc.;
+2. formal assessment documents (e.g., statement of adjustment) issued by the CBSA to the importer, relating to the imported goods, such as determinations (other than deemed determinations), re-determinations, further re-determinations, etc.;

-(c) final tribunal or court decisions in which the importer was either the appellant, respondent or intervenor;
+3. final tribunal or court decisions in which the importer was either the appellant, respondent or intervener;

-(g) knowledge that the goods were diverted (i.e., goods that no longer qualify or comply with a condition of relief or a restriction imposed by the concessionary tariff item declared) such as the diversion of goods to a non-qualified conditional-use or conditional-user.
+7. knowledge that the goods were diverted (i.e., goods that no longer qualify or comply with a condition of relief or a restriction imposed by the concessionary tariff item declared), such as the diversion of goods to a non-qualified conditional-use or conditional-user.

-(c) same valuation issues (e.g., “an assist” – an adjustment made to the price paid or payable of the imported goods representing the value of a good or service provided, directly or indirectly, by the purchaser of the goods free of charge or at a reduced cost for use in connection with the production and sale for export of the imported goods).
+3. same valuation issues (e.g., an assist - an adjustment made to the price paid or payable of the imported goods representing the value of a good or service provided, directly or indirectly, by the purchaser of the goods free of charge or at a reduced cost for use in connection with the production and sale for export of the imported goods).

 3. For the purpose of this memorandum, the term:

-(a) "same and similar goods" means: Identical and other models/styles of goods that have the same purpose/function as the goods being subject of the specific information that gives reason to believe, that differ in a manner (e.g., size, colour, capacity, etc.), but that are classified under the same tariff item number at the 8-digit level; and
+1. same and similar goods means: identical and other models/styles of goods that have the same purpose/function as the goods that are the subject of the specific information that gives reason to believe, that differ in a manner (e.g., size, colour, capacity, etc.), but that are correctly classified under the same 8-digit tariff item number; and

-(c) the report identifies only corrections under section 32.2 of the Act, i.e., an adjustment request that would result in an amount payable to the CBSA or would be revenue neutral.
+3. the report identifies only corrections to be made under section 32.2 of the Act, i.e., an adjustment request that would result in an amount payable to the CBSA or would be revenue neutral.

-5. An importer-initiated audit or review report may not be considered to be sufficient to preclude an importer from the obligation to make a correction to the declaration up to four years after the goods are accounted for under subsection 32(1), (3) or (5), as provided for in subsection 32.2(4) of the Act.
+5. An importer-initiated audit or review report may not be considered to be sufficient to preclude an importer from the obligation to make a correction to the declaration up to four years after the goods have been accounted for under subsection 32(1), (3) or (5), as provided for in subsection 32.2(4) of the Act.
 A CBSA trade compliance verification may determine that the audit or review report, as described in paragraph 1(f) of this memorandum, is incorrect.
-In this case, the results of the CBSA trade compliance verification final report will take precedence over the importer-initiated audit or review report.
-Where corrections are required, the reassessment period will be based on the results in the CBSA trade compliance verification final report as to whether or not there was specific information available, prior to the date of the final report of the importer-initiated audit or review, that gave the importer reason to believe that the declarations were incorrect.
-For more information, refer to Memorandum D11-6-10, Reassessment Policy.
+In this case, the results found in the CBSA trade compliance verification final report will take precedence over the importer-initiated audit or review report.
+Where corrections are required, the reassessment period will be based on the results found in the CBSA trade compliance verification final report as to whether or not there was specific information available prior to the date of the final report of the importer-initiated audit or review that gave the importer reason to believe that the declarations were incorrect.
+For more information, refer to Memorandum D11-6-10: Reassessment Policy.

-7. If an importer receives conflicting information from the CBSA concerning the origin, tariff classification or value for duty of the goods, the importer is strongly encouraged to contact one of the CBSA Trade Operations Divisions’ offices from which the conflicting information was received or the CBSA Border Information Service (BIS), found respectively under the “Additional information” and “References” sections of this memorandum.
+7. If an importer receives conflicting information from the CBSA concerning the origin, tariff classification or value for duty of the goods, the importer is strongly encouraged to contact one of the CBSA Trade Operations Divisions’ offices from which the conflicting information was received or the CBSA Border Information Service (BIS), links to which are found under the Related links section of this memorandum.
 The officer will identify which of the conflicting information the importer has to follow for the purposes of corrections under section 32.2 of the Act and will provide guidance to the importer in writing.
 Then, the officer will take measures to amend the incorrect information that was previously communicated to the importer.

 8. Importers of goods into Canada, and exporters or producers of those goods outside of Canada, are encouraged to apply for a ruling from the CBSA.
-The procedures for obtaining a ruling are outlined in Memorandum D11-4-16, Advance rulings for origin under Free Trade Agreements; Memorandum D11-11-1, National Customs Rulings (NCR); and Memorandum D11-11-3, Advance Rulings for Tariff Classification.
+The procedures for obtaining a ruling are outlined in Memorandum D11-4-16: Advance Rulings for Origin under Free Trade Agreements, Memorandum D11-11-1: National Customs Rulings, and Memorandum D11-11-3: Advance Rulings for Tariff Classification.

 9. Rulings or decisions made by the CBSA under sections 58, 59, 60, or 61 of the Act will be honoured by the CBSA until they are modified (and thereby superseded) or revoked.